 Increasingly, armed conflicts are taking place in populated urban areas, where explosive weapons are being used on a massive scale, killing and injuring thousands of civilians.

 Analysis over the last 10 years shows that when explosive weapons are used in populated areas a shocking 90% of casualties are civilians.
-In 2019 alone, 29,485 civilians were killed or injured by explosive weapons.
+In 2019 alone, 29,485 people were killed or injured by explosive weapons.
 The death toll keeps on rising.

 So many people have been left injured or disabled with their lives and livelihoods completely ruined.
 It is our mission at Humanity & Inclusion to ensure that these innocent victims of conflict are not forgotten and to put an end to the indiscriminate bombing of towns and cities.